Dow, S&P 500 fall as financials drag; Nasdaq at record

-NEW YORK, July 6 (Reuters) - The Dow and S&P 500 fell on Tuesday, with financials and other groups closely tied to economic growth leading declines, while the Nasdaq edged higher to another closing record.
+NEW YORK (Reuters) - The Dow and S&P 500 fell on Tuesday, with financials and other groups closely tied to economic growth leading declines, while the Nasdaq edged higher to another closing record.

-The Dow led the day's declines.
-Financials (.SPSY) sank 1.6%,the biggest weight on the S&P 500 followed by energy (.SPNY) shares.
+The Dow led the day’s declines.
+Financials sank 1.6%, the biggest weight on the S&P 500 followed by energy shares.

 Alan Lancz, president of Alan B. Lancz & Associates Inc., an investment advisory firm based in Toledo, Ohio, said with Treasury yields down, “investors may be worried the economy might not be a good as the stock market was showing.”